robotix/2020.robotix.in/_events/sherlock.markdown

         ~~~

         Here `400` is the start code, `33` is the message_id *(3rd of the 3 total messages)*, `0` is the ID of the current POI and the next POI is the POI with ID `2` at heading of `260`degrees and cost `25`, with `500` being the stop code.
  -  So the bot gets to know the entire connected graph on the start POI.
  -  The bot has to plan its route passing through the minimum number of POIs from the start POI and minimising the cost of travel along its way to reach the predefined finish POI while, traversing through only the valid edges.
- -  The bot has to minimize the score given by:

-    ~~~
-    A*(number of POIs traversed) + B*(sum of edge costs traversed)
-    ~~~

-    A and B are constants that will be declared during the fest.
  -  There will be no explicit markings on the arena to indicate valid edges.
  -  The edge cost between two POIs is a biquadratic function of the absolute value of their difference in their IDs modulo 5.
 The cost between POIs with ids `m` and `n` is defined thus as: